 House and gardens

 Newstead’s 300 acres of parkland owes much of its beauty to the River Leen feeding the lakes, ponds and cascades that ornament its gardens.
 The grounds provide the perfect place for a relaxing outing year-round, with fabulous wildlife including peacocks, swan and geese.
-Explore the walled gardens, the lush ferns and rockery with alpine flowers, or the sunken ornamental Japanese oasis boasting streams and stepping stones, bamboo groves and wild crayfish.
+Explore the walled gardens, the lush ferns and rockery, or the sunken ornamental Japanese oasis boasting streams and stepping stones, bamboo groves and wild crayfish.

 With sixteen distinct oasis within the grounds, explore the Garden Lake, Byron’s Oak, Boatswain’s Monument, Stew Pond, Fernery and numerous herbaceous borders.
 Multiple themed gardens include the Japanese, American, Small Walled, Rose, Sub-Tropical, Venetia, Spanish, French, Monks and Great Gardens.